Admissions

 Supplemental Information

 The Supplemental Information is part of the online application.
-You will be asked to identify up to four faculty members with whom you want to work and why.
+You will be asked to identify up to three faculty members with whom you want to work and why.
 You can simply write N/A if you have less than four names in mind.

 GRE and TOEFL Scores